Safety & Health

-Step 1: Swab goes to the Michigan Medicine laboratory for testing by RT-PCR.
+Step 1: The sample will be sent to the LynxDx laboratory for testing by RT PCR.

 Step 3: If negative, you are all set.
 If positive, begin isolation and UHS or OHS will contact you.

-Michigan Medicine will complete diagnostic SARS-CoV-2 testing and return your test result to you through the Michigan Medicine patient portal.
-Individuals with a positive test result will be contacted by University Health Service for follow-up and instructions on next steps.
+LynxDx will complete diagnostic SARS-CoV-2 RT-PCR testing and return your test result directly to you.
+When your test results are available, you will receive an email and text alert with a link to view the result.
+Individuals with a positive test result will be contacted by University Health Service or Occupational Health Services for follow-up and instructions on next steps.

 As part of participating in the program, your COVID-19 test results, along with your name, uniqname and other personal information, will be shared with the University of Michigan, including the School of Public Health, Michigan Medicine and University Health Service, and may be disclosed to the appropriate county, state or other governmental entity as may be required by law.
-Your test result will be available in the Michigan Medicine Patient Portal and, if your test result is positive, University Health Service or other appropriate public health officials will alert you.
+Your test result will be returned to you by LynxDx and, if your test result is positive, University Health Service, Occupational Health Services or other appropriate public health officials will alert you.

-Tests will be sent to Michigan Medicine at the end of the testing day.
-Test turnaround time is approximately 48 to 72 hours.
+Tests will be sent to LynxDx at the end of the testing day.
+Test turnaround time is approximately 3-4 days.